funkshelper/woodcore-openssl-1.0/doc/README.md

-Woodcoin Core 0.13.2
+Lotuscoin Core 0.13.2
 =====================

 Setup
 ---------------------
-[Woodcoin Core](http://woodcoin.org/en/download) is the original Woodcoin client and it builds the backbone of the network.
-However, it downloads and stores the entire history of Woodcoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.
+[Lotuscoin Core](http://lotuscoin.org/en/download) is the original Lotuscoin client and it builds the backbone of the network.
+However, it downloads and stores the entire history of Lotuscoin transactions (which is currently several GBs); depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

 Running
 ---------------------
-The following are some helpful notes on how to run Woodcoin on your native platform.
+The following are some helpful notes on how to run Lotuscoin on your native platform.

 ### Unix

 Unpack the files into a directory and run:

-- `bin/woodcoin-qt` (GUI) or
+- `bin/lotuscoin-qt` (GUI) or
-- `bin/woodcoind` (headless)
+- `bin/lotuscoind` (headless)

 ### Windows

-Unpack the files into a directory, and then run woodcoin-qt.exe.
+Unpack the files into a directory, and then run lotuscoin-qt.exe.

 ### OS X

-Drag Woodcoin-Core to your applications folder, and then run Woodcoin-Core.
+Drag Lotuscoin-Core to your applications folder, and then run Lotuscoin-Core.

 ### Need Help?

-* See the documentation at the [Woodcoin Wiki](https://woodcoin.info/) for help and more information.
+* See the documentation at the [Lotuscoin Wiki](https://lotuscoin.info/) for help and more information.
-* Ask for help on [#woodcoin](http://webchat.freenode.net?channels=woodcoin) on Freenode.
-If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=woodcoin).
+* Ask for help on [#lotuscoin](http://webchat.freenode.net?channels=lotuscoin) on Freenode.
+If you don't have an IRC client use [webchat here](http://webchat.freenode.net?channels=lotuscoin).
-* Ask for help on the [WoodcoinTalk](https://woodcointalk.io/) forums.
+* Ask for help on the [LotuscoinTalk](https://lotuscointalk.io/) forums.

 Building
 ---------------------
-The following are developer notes on how to build Woodcoin on your native platform.
+The following are developer notes on how to build Lotuscoin on your native platform.
 They are not complete guides, but include notes on the necessary libraries, compile flags, etc.

 - [OS X Build Notes](build-osx.md)
 - [Unix Build Notes](build-unix.md)